simongoricar/euphony/README.md

 - a [copy of ffmpeg](https://ffmpeg.org/) binaries ([Windows builds](https://www.gyan.dev/ffmpeg/builds/)).

 Clone (or download) the repository to your local machine, then move into the directory of the project and do the following:
-- on Windows, run the `./install-euphony.ps1` PowerShell script to compile the project and copy the required files into the `bin` directory,
+- on Windows, run the convenient `./install-euphony.ps1` PowerShell script to compile the project and copy the required files into the `bin` directory,
 - otherwise, run `cargo build --release` to compile the project, after which you'll have to get the binary from `./target/release/euphony.exe` and copy it (and the configuration file) to a place of your choosing.

 ## 3. Preparation
 Before running the binary you've built in the previous step, make sure you have the `configuration.TEMPLATE.toml` handy.
 If you used the `install-euphony.ps1` script, it will already be prepared in the `bin` directory.
 If you're on a different platform, copy one from the `data` directory.

-The `configuration.toml` file must be in `./data/configuration.toml` (relative to the binary) or explicitly stated with the `--config` option.
+The `configuration.toml` file must be in `./data/configuration.toml` (relative to the binary) or wherever you want if you explicitly use the `--config` option to set the path.
 The PowerShell install script places this automatically (you just need to rename and fill out the file), other platforms will require a manual copy.

-Make sure the file name is `configuration.toml`, *carefully read* the explanations inside and fill out the contents.
+Make sure the file name is named `configuration.toml`, *carefully read* the explanations inside and fill out the contents.
 If you're unfamiliar with the format, it's [TOML](https://toml.io/en/), chosen for its readability and ease of editing.
-It is mostly about specifying where ffmpeg is, which files to track, where your libraries reside and what files you want to allow or forbid inside.
+It is mostly about specifying where ffmpeg is, which files to track, where your libraries reside and what files you want to allow or forbid inside them.

 > As an example, let's say I have two separate libraries: a lossy and a lossless one.
 The lossless one has its
 > `allowed_audio_files_by_extension` value set to `["flac"]`, as I don't want any other file types inside.
 The lossy one instead
 > has the value `["mp3"]`, because MP3 is my format of choice for lossy audio for now.
 If I were to place a non-FLAC file inside the
-> lossless library, euphony would flag it for me when I tried to run `euphony validate-all`.
+> lossless library, euphony would flag it for me as an error when I ran `euphony validate`.

 Next, **extract the portable copy of ffmpeg** that was mentioned above.
 Again, unless you know how this works, it should be just next to the binary in a folder called `tools`.
 Adapt the `tools.ffmpeg.binary` configuration value in the